sergiusens/snappy-docs/build-snaps/python.md

 The `$SNAPCRAFT_PROJECT_VERSION` variable is derived from the `version:` stanza and used here to reference the matching release tarball.
 Because the `python` plugin is used, snapcraft will bundle a copy of Python in the snap using the version specified in the `python-version:` stanza, in this case Python 3.

 youtube-dl makes use of `ffmpeg` to transcode or otherwise convert the audio and video file it downloads.
-In this example, youtube-dl is told to build after the ffmpeg part.
-Because the ffmpeg part is not defined in this `snapcraft.yaml`, snapcraft will treat it as a "remote part."
-Remote parts are community-contributed reusable components which can be used by anyone when building a snap.
-You can use ```snapcraft update``` to get the latest list of shared parts followed by a ```snapcraft search``` to find reusable parts to incorporate in your projects.
+In this example, youtube-dl is told to build after the `ffmpeg` part.
+Because the `ffmpeg` part specifies no plugin, it will be fetched from the parts repository.
+This is a collection of community-contributed definitions which can be used by anyone when building a snap, saving you from needing to specify the source and build rules for each system dependency.
+You can use `snapcraft search` to find more parts to use and `snapcraft define <part-name>` to verify how the part is defined.

 ```yaml
 parts: